 Can Foreigners Buy Property in Mexico?

-A fideicomiso is a bank trust sanctioned by the Mexican government, and a trust in Mexico works the same way a trust does in Canada.
-Under this arrangement, the title to the property is held by an authorized Mexican financial institution.
-As the beneficiary of that trust - just as it is in Canada - you cannot have your property be sold or modified without your express written permission.
+A fideicomiso is a bank trust created by the Mexican government, and a trust in Mexico works the same way a trust does in Canada and the United States.
+Under this arrangement, the title to the property is held in your name by an authorized Mexican financial institution.
+As the beneficiary of that trust - just as it is in Canada and the United States - your property cannot be sold or modified without your express written permission.
+We like to explain it this way: like a safe deposit box, the bank owns the actual physical box but you own its content.
+Same thing for a fideicomiso, the bank provides you the vessel to hold the title but the title of the property is yours and is not considered a bank asset.

 So why does Mexico use a trust system for foreign buyers?
-Mostly as a way for the Mexican government to enable foreign property investment without having to rewrite their entire Constitution, which previously forbade foreigners from buying property in the “Restricted Zone,” which is defined as any area within 50km of the coast or 100km from the national border.
+Mostly as a way for the Mexican government to enable foreign property investment without having to rewrite their entire Constitution, which previously forbade foreigners from buying property in the “Restricted Zone,” which is defined as any area within 50 km off the coast or 100 km from the national border.

 Today, these trusts operate on 50-year terms, are renewable and transferrable, and hold a number of advantages that you can read about in our other blog called: "How to Buy Mexico Real Estate."
 The main takeaway is that foreigners can buy property anywhere they want by using a fideicomiso, even in the Restricted Zone.

-Rest assured, as long as you followed the law and used the services and advice of a reputable real estate group that knows the Mexico real estate market well, the Mexican government will never take ownership of your land or property in Mexico.
+Rest assured that by following the process for foreign ownership and using the services of a reputable real estate group that knows the Mexico real estate market well, it is not possible for the government or anyone else as a matter of fact, to take away your property.

 Always Use a Reputable Real Estate Professional